 - corridor planning for a connection to Armstrong Creek from Marshall station.

-Site investigations for the Upgrade are underway, with works expected to commence in 2020 and be completed by 2021.
+Site investigations for the Upgrade are underway.
+Expressions of Interest (EOIs) for Stage 1 were called for in October 2018.
+Works are expected to commence in 2020 and be completed by 2021.